 - i.
 Where assessments are affected by exceptional circumstances the normal time-scale for completion of the programme should be adhered to as far as possible. - ii.
 Exceptional circumstances must be considered and any action decided and applied before the end of the stage of the programme during which they occur. - iii.
-Consideration of exceptional circumstances should take place at least termly where any claims have been made.
+Consideration of exceptional circumstances should take place at least every two to four weeks where any claims have been made.
 As far as possible, approval of arrangements to alter the deadline for completion of module assessment (whether coursework submission or formal examination) must be made in advance of the deadline. - iv.
 Exceptional circumstances claims submitted against open assessments at least 72 hours prior to the original deadline must be considered in time for the student to make the original deadline in the event that their claim is denied.
 Students submitting extension requests should be advised to work to the original deadline unless/until they have received notification of the acceptance of their claim. - v.
 External Examiners must not be involved in the exceptional circumstances procedure. - vi.
-The usual means of compensating for exceptional circumstances affecting an assessment should be either an extension on the original assessment or the opportunity to take the assessment 'as if for the first time', including where assessments are taken in the final year.
-It is expected that most reassessments and attempts 'as if for the first time' will be taken or will have a hand-in date during the resit week in August.
+It is expected that most re-assessments and attempts 'as if for the first time' will be taken or will have a hand-in date during the resit week in August34.
 Marking of assessments will be completed by the end of August each year.